Two-Chapter Excerpt from Erik's Revelation

 “She’s right.
 I always keep a few donkeys and mules on the ranch for that very reason.
 Coyotes, wolves, and even dogs are natural enemies of mules and donkeys.”

-Annoyed that he was already questioning her, Kimi turned back to her plate.
+Annoyed that he was already doubting her, Kimi turned back to her plate.

 Gina stood.
 She’d also barely touched her food.
 “I’ll clear the plates while you two talk out your terms.”